Gracie, our mascot, semi frozen but fine

 I love the stories.
 I hate that you dont finish them, its a letdown.
 If your going to tell us something please finish!

-• LuAnn Apple
+4. LuAnn Apple says

 There are so many stories to tell and experiences to share.
 The daily work load of caring for the rescue parrots, the property where they reside, etc. leaves little time for anything else.
 I hope in the future the time will show itself and I CAN PROMISE YOU THE STORIES WILL FLOW.